marce-ramirez/ParkingLotOOP/README.md

 # TODO List

-1) The assistant cannot park if parking is occupied > 80%
-2) The owner wants to be notified if a parking is used > 75%.
+1) The owner wants to be notified if a parking is used > 75%.